arahmaninov/php-basic-crud/readme.md

-This files should be in folder /opt/lampp/htdocs/crud
+These files should be in folder /opt/lampp/htdocs/crud

 Open in browser: localhost/crud